 Q: When I became an uncle for the third time, I had a nephew in addition to two nieces.
 It was then that I realized I had no way of saying “I have three …” There is also no word for both aunts and uncles.
 Any reason for this?
 Does it reflect a special relationship or a neglected one?
 Do other languages also have this gap?

-If any other languages have such words, I am unfamiliar with them.
+If any other languages have such words, we’re unfamiliar with them.
 (If such words exist, perhaps other readers of the blog might fill us in.)

 Both “nephew” and “niece” originated in Middle English in the early 1300s, derived from the Latin words nepos (grandson, descendant, or prodigal) and neptis (granddaughter or female descendant).

 These words and their counterparts in many other languages are traceable ultimately to an ancient Indo-European root that’s been reconstructed as nepto, meaning grandson or nephew (the feminine form was nepti).
 This root is also the ancestor of our word “nepotism.”

 Three now obscure English nouns, “neve,” “nepos,” and “nepote,” were also once used to mean nephew or grandson.
 Maybe we could revive one of them to mean both nephew and niece.
 Well, it’s only a suggestion.

 As for “aunt,” meaning the sister of a parent or the wife of an uncle, the word entered English in the 1200s by way of the Old French ante, which came from the Latin amita (father’s sister).

 “Uncle,” meaning the brother of a parent or the husband of an aunt, came into English at around the same time from the Old French uncle and oncle, and ultimately from the Latin avunculus (mother’s brother).